wmo-im/csv2bufr/docs/source/mapping.rst

 		]
 	}

-Would convert the value contained in the "mslp" column of the CSV file from hPa to Pa by multiplying by 100 (:math:`10^2`) and adding 0.
+Would convert the value contained in the "mslp" column of the CSV file from hPa to Pa by multiplying by 100 and adding 0.

+For each of the above elements (``value, csv_column, jsonpath, valid_min, valid_max, scale, offset``) null values must be excluded from the mapping file.

 Units
 -----